translatorzepp/harbor/README.md

    * `git clone git@github.com:graphite-project/carbon.git`
    * `git clone git@github.com:graphite-project/graphite-web.git`
    * `git clone git@github.com:graphite-project/whisper.git`
-* run `docker build -t harbor . && docker run -it -p 8080:8080 harbor`
+* run `./start_with_network.sh`
+  * this will create a docker network bridge, build the harbor and veneur images, and run the two containers, linking them to the network
 * access the web interface for metrics with `http://localhost:8080/render?target=ship`
-  * if `docker exec`'d into the container, you can also view stats with `whisper-fetch.py --pretty --from=10 /opt/graphite/storage/whisper/ship.wsp | tail -n 25`